muratk3n/thirdwave/en/README.md

 US bases alongside attacks.

 Heavy US presence in Northeast Syria, an area that doesnt seem to get many attacks.
-Iraq US base on the other hand, is seeing some action.
+Iraq is seeing some action..

 ---